Vokabeln

 • Research suggests that the most efficient way to study vocabulary (or other factual information) for long-term retention is via spaced repetition.
 The goal is to try to review an item just before you are likely to forget it.
 Look for this capability in a good flashcard site!

-• Quizlet If you are a University of Michigan German 101/102 student, use this link in order to study the course vocabulary for free.
-For other purposes, Quizlet has eliminated most options to study effectively for free, and has a habit of eliminating useful functions (including spaced repetition!!) even from the paid version without consulting users ==> other options may be better.
+• Quizlet: Quizlet has eliminated most options to study your own flashcards effectively for free, and has a habit of eliminating useful functions (including spaced repetition!!) even from the paid version without consulting users ==> other options may be better.
 BUT their database does include translations and audio for a large set of core vocabulary, and you may find some useful flashcard sets created by other users.
+Some of these may be available to study for free.

 • Seedlang This language learning app accompanying the Easy German video channel includes flashcards using spaced repetition.
 Freemium model; here is the pricing page.
 Highly recommended.